Gogoro/Hackaton/README.md

 **HTML**, **SCSS**, **JavaScript**, **assets**, and more are located here.

->More information about how to get started with the frontend can be found inside the *README.md*; in the hackaton-app folder.
+>More information about how to get started with the frontend can be found [Here](./hackaton-app/)

 ##Hackaton-server
 If you are more interested in doing backend server stuff, then you should be working in this folder.
 Here I am planing on building a solid **Node CRUD API server**.
 With **KOA** as wrapper.

->More information about how to get started with the server can be found inside the *README.md*; in the hackaton-server folder.
+>More information about how to get started with the server can be found [Here](./hackaton-server/)